brianguay/guay_site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D.
 Candidate at Duke University in the Department of Political Science.
-My research focuses on American public opinion, political psychology, and methodology, with particular emphasis on the causes and consequences of political misinformation and polarization.
+My research focuses on American public opinion, political psychology, social media, and methodology, with a particular emphasis on misinformation and polarization.

 My work has been published in the *American Journal of Political Science* (conditionally accepted), *Proceedings of the National Academy of the Sciences*, and *Public Opinion Quarterly*.